colby-smith/colby-smith/README.md

 - Restructuring and organising older projects.
 - Redesigning Personal website portfolio to allign with newer and better practices.
 [Github Repository](https://github.com/colby-smith/AWS-Static-Website-Hosting)
 ### Professional Current Projects
-- Continuously building and maintaining scalable AWS infrastructure at Tombola, using ECS, Docker, EC2 and TeamCity.
+- Continuously building and maintaining scalable AWS infrastructure at Tombola, using ECS Fargate, Lambda, EC2 and TeamCity.
 - Working with the head of engine development to create the infrastructure for Tombola's first ever 'Slingo' (arcade & bingo in one) game, using ecs & other serverless infrastructure.

 ### Currently Learning